nim-works/nimskull/doc/debug.rst

       check(a == b)
       {.undef(nimCompilerDebug), undef(nimCompilerDebugCalltrace).}

-If we compiled the code with the following command (`/tmp/nimtrace` can be replaced with any other target directory)
+If we compiled the code with the following command (`/tmp/nimtrace` can any other target directory)

 .. code-block:: cmd